 Splashtop – Mobile Platform support

-If you do not want to spend a lot of money and want some flexibility then this is a good option.
+If you do not want to spend much money and want some flexibility, this is a good option.
 This provides free as well as paid remote desktop solutions.
-It is supported by iOS, Linux, Android and macOS X. If you want full security then don’t worry as it provides different levels of data encryption.
-On this latency is quite low and is good for those who do a lot of audio or video streaming.
-The best thing that it can be used to access remotely through a phone device is the best strength of the tool.
+It is supported by iOS, Linux, Android and macOS X. If you want full security, don’t worry as it provides different levels of data encryption.
+This latency is quite low and is good for those who do a lot of audio or video streaming.
+The best thing that can be used to access remotely through a phone device is the best strength of the tool.

 It comes in free if being used by individuals.
 It charges $60 per year.
 The only issue we had was that we found it difficult to install.